RobertARandolph/AdmiralBumbleBee.com/Favourites.md

 * [Chefalarm](https://www.thermoworks.com/ChefAlarm) - Best on the market that I've found.
 Absolute essential kitchen tool.
 I prefer this over the Thermapen.
 * [IR Thermometer](https://www.thermoworks.com/IR-Gun) - I also believe this to be essential, particularly if you like to cook on Cast Iron and Carbon Steel like I do.
 * [Blue Breeze Vanilla Almond Milk](https://www.bluediamond.com/brand/almond-breeze/almondmilk/vanilla) - I'm allergic to dairy products, and Almonds are one of the few nuts that I'm not allergic to.
 For some reason I can't smell or taste almonds, so this just ends up being a pleasantly thick, slightly sweet vanilla drink.
-* [Phở](https://en.wikipedia.org/wiki/Pho) - I eat phở nearly every day for lunch.
+* [Phở](https://en.wikipedia.org/wiki/Pho) - I eat phở frequently.
 I make my own from scratch.
 * [Earthgrown Veggie Patties](https://www.aldi.us/en/grocery-goods/quality-brands/earth-grown/) - Particularly the Kale ones.
 I eat these things bees eat sugar.

 # Electronics